DataDog/hiring-engineers/answers.md

 :white_check_mark: Graph 3: CMetric with RollUp :thumbsup:

-Well done Overachieving Oscar!
-Let's combine all our powers, submit the payload and...
+Well done!
+Let's combine all our graphs into one epic JSON formatted payload, submit it and...

 ```JSON
 {